abner/flutter_js/README.md

 ## Ajv

-We just added an example of use of the amazing js [Ajv](https://ajv.js.org/) library which allow to bring state of the art json schema validation features to Flutter world.
+We just added an example of use of the amazing js library [Ajv](https://ajv.js.org/) which allow to bring state of the art json schema validation features to the Flutter world.

 See bellow the screens we added to the example app: